pkhuong/pkhuong.github.io/source/_posts/2020-05-02-check-for-borrows-in-bitwise-operations.markdown

 ends.
 Let's focus on the fast path, when the encoded ULEB fits in a machine register.

-We have `uleb = 0bnnnnnnnnmmmmmmmm...1zzzzzzz0yyyyyyy0...`: a sequence of bytes[^remember-endianness] with the topmost bit equal to 0, followed by a byte with the top bit set to 1, and, finally, arbitrary nuisance bytes (`m...m`, `n...n`, etc.) we wish to ignore.
+We have `uleb = 0bnnnnnnnnmmmmmmmm...0zzzzzzz1yyyyyyy1...`:
+a sequence of bytes[^remember-endianness] with the topmost bit equal to 1, terminated by a byte with the top bit set to 0, and, finally, arbitrary nuisance bytes (`m...m`, `n...n`, etc.) we wish to ignore.
 Ideally, we'd extract `data = 0b0000000000000000...?zzzzzzz?yyyyyyy?...` from `uleb`: we want to clear the nuisance bytes, and are fine with arbitrary values in the ULEB's control bits.

 [^remember-endianness]: Remember, while ULEB is little-endian, we use big bit-endianness.

-It's pretty clear that the first thing to do is to clear out everything but potential ULEB control bits (the high bit of each byte), with `c = uleb & (128 * (WORD_MAX / 255))`, i.e., compute the bitwise `and` of `uleb` with a bitmask of the high bit in each byte.
+It's much easier to find bits set to 1 than to zero, so the first thing to do is to complement the `ULEB` data and clear out everything but potential ULEB control bits (the high bit of each byte), with `c = ~uleb & (128 * (WORD_MAX / 255))`, i.e., compute the bitwise `and` of `~uleb` with a bitmask of the high bit in each byte.

-       uleb = 0bnnnnnnnnmmmmmmmm...1zzzzzzz0yyyyyyy0...
+       uleb = 0bnnnnnnnnmmmmmmmm...0zzzzzzz1yyyyyyy1...
+      ~uleb = 0b̅n̅n̅n̅n̅n̅n̅n̅n̅m̅m̅m̅m̅m̅m̅m̅m̅...1z̅z̅z̅z̅z̅z̅z0y̅y̅y̅y̅y̅y̅y0...
-          c = 0bn0000000m0000000...10000000000000000...
+          c = 0b̅n̅0000000̅m̅0000000...10000000000000000...

 We could now bitscan to find the index of the first 1 (marking the last ULEB byte), and then generate a mask.
 However, it seems wasteful to